M'Baye Niang: Rennes

 On 31 August 2018, Niang joined Rennes in Ligue 1 on a season-long loan from Torino.

 2018–19 season

 Niang scored his first goal for his new club in a 1–1 draw with Toulouse on 30 September.

-He opened the scoring for Rennes against Olympique Lyonnais in the semi-finals of Coupe de France on 2 April 2019 as they were eventual 3–2 winners after a back and forth game to secure their first appearance in the final since 2014. the Niang converted his penalty kick as Rennes upset league champions PSG in the final of the competition on 27 April, as the club won the cup for the first time since 1971.
+He opened the scoring for Rennes against Olympique Lyonnais in the semi-finals of Coupe de France on 2 April 2019 as they were eventual 3–2 winners after a back and forth game to secure their first appearance in the final since 2014.
+Niang converted his penalty kick as Rennes upset league champions PSG in the final of the competition on 27 April, as the club won the cup for the first time since 1971.
 On 24 May 2019, the final day of the 2018–19 Ligue 1 campaign, Niang scored twice to bring his league tally to 11 goals on the season, as Rennes defeated Lille 3–1.
 Five days later, Rennes signed Niang on a permanent deal for a reported fee of €15 million.